manishbhatt94/headfirst-py-3e/chapters-notebooks/webapp/database-setup.md

   `docker stop mariadb-server`

+## Running MariaDB container every time:
+- When work is done with the DB server, stop the container using:\
+  `docker stop mariadb-server`
+- To start the same container again:
+  `docker start mariadb-server`

 ## Install `mysql-client` on Ubuntu (one time)
 To connect to the running MariaDB server, we can use `mysql-client` which we\
 will install as follows:
 - `sudo apt install mysql-client`

 ## Connecting to the MariaDB server
 ### Connecting as MariaDB's 'root' user account